• Skip to primary navigation

 Instructions

-• Roast bones: Preheat oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+• Roast bones: Preheat oven to 400ยฐF/ 200ยฐC.
 Place the beef bones in a single layer on a roasting pan.
 Drizzle with the oil and rub the bones to coat with it.
 Roast for 30 minutes, then flip the bones over and roast for an additional 30 minutes.

-• Simmer: Put bones, bay leaf, cider vinegar, chopped vegetables, and peppercorns in a large crockpot or soup pot.
+• Simmer beef bone broth: Place bones, bay leaf, cider vinegar, chopped vegetables, some salt, and peppercorns in a large crockpot or soup pot.
 Cover entirely with water and bring almost to a boil, but don't let it start to boil.
 Add salt.
 Turn the heat down to low and let simmer for 12-24 hours.
 If using a crockpot/slow-cooker, simmer on Low for 12-24 hours.
 Add water, if necessary, to keep all the ingredients submerged.

-• Strain: Once the broth has reached a dark rich brown color, remove from heat.
+• Strain broth: Once the broth has reached a dark rich brown color, remove from heat.
 Discard the bones, vegetables, and bay leaf and strain through the bone broth through a fine-meshed sieve lined with a cheesecloth into a clean pot.

-• Store: Once at room temperature, pour into jars.
+• Store bone broth: Once at room temperature, pour into jars.
 Add more salt to taste when using the broth.

 • Skim the fat off the top of the broth before using it.
 Use as suggested above.